googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

-When combining the transform effect of a PaintRotate table (or variants) with other transforms, the result shall be the same as if the rotation were represented using an equivalent matrix.
+When combining the transform effect of a PaintRotate table (or variants) with other transforms, the result shall be the same as if the rotation were represented using an equivalent matrix or sequence of matrices.

 A rotation can result in the pre-transform position (0, 0) being moved elsewhere.
 See 5.7.11.2.5.8 regarding alignment of the transformed content with